 Overall, If you are wanting a guitar for fancy looks this is not the guitar you probably want.
 The D-28 is a plain Jane dreadnaught, but it has a great sound.
 It not only continues to improve with age but so does the value of these guitars.
 If you are a collector this is a great guitar for you, well worth it.

 In Answer To The Question : Why are Martin Guitars The Best?
 They hold the best value of any guitars I have ever owned.
 If you live long enough you will see what I mean.
 Buy a Martin, preferably a solid wood one.
 Solid wood top, bottom, and sides.
 It will go up in value if you take care of it.

 Another really great sounding guitar is the Martin D-2R it has a really unforgettable sound the kind you can't forget and makes you want to keep playing.
 Playing the D-2r has really helped me to play by ear.
 I believe the Martins really do help students to improve and contribute to better guitar players.

-There are few guitars that can quiet a room but this is one of them.
+Few guitars can quiet a room but this is one of them.
 Martin D-2r actually has such a big beautiful sound that people really do get quiet to hear the tone from this guitar.
 The music from the D-2r is like none other.